Asante Empire: Clothing

 Prominent people wore silk.
-The ordinary Ashanti wore cotton whiles slaves dressed in black cloth.
+The ordinary Asante wore cotton whiles slaves dressed in black cloth.
 Garments signalled the rank of the wearer in society and its colour expressed different meanings.
 White was worn by ordinary people after winning a court case.
 Dark colours were worn for funerals or mourning.
 Laws existed to restrict certain Kente designs to the nobility.
 Some cotton or silk patterns on the Kente were designed solely for the king and could only be worn with his permission.

 Education and children

-Education in the Ashanti Kingdom was conducted by Asante and imported scholars and Ashanti people would often attend schools in Europe for their higher education.
+Education in the Asante Kingdom was conducted by Asante and imported scholars and Asante people would often attend schools in Europe for their higher education.

-Tolerant parents are typical among the Ashanti.
+Tolerant parents are typical among the Asante.
 Childhood is considered a happy time and children cannot be responsible for their actions.
 The child is not responsible for their actions until after puberty.
-A child is harmless and there is no worry for the control of their soul, the original purpose of all funeral rites, so the ritual funerals typically given to the deceased Ashanti are not as lavish for the children.
+A child is harmless and there is no worry for the control of their soul, the original purpose of all funeral rites, so the ritual funerals typically given to the deceased Asante are not as lavish for the children.

-The Ashanti adored twins when they were born within the royal family because they were seen as a sign of impending fortune.
+The Asante adored twins when they were born within the royal family because they were seen as a sign of impending fortune.
 Ordinarily, boy twins joined the army and twin girls potential wives of the King.
 If the twins are a boy and girl, no particular career awaits them.
 Women who bear triplets are greatly honored because three is regarded as a lucky number.
 Special rituals ensue for the third, sixth, and ninth child.
 The fifth child (unlucky five) can expect misfortune.
 Families with many children are well respected and barren women scoffed at.

-Adinkra Symbols
+Adinkra symbols

-The Ashanti used Adinkra symbols in their daily society.
+The Asante used Adinkra symbols in their daily society.
 The symbols were used as a form of decoration, logos, arts, sculpture and pottery.

 Menstruation and impurity

-The Ashanti held puberty rites only for females.
+The Asante held puberty rites only for females.
 Fathers instruct their sons without public observance.
-The privacy of boys was respected in the Ashanti kingdom.
+The privacy of boys was respected in the Asante kingdom.
 As menstruation approaches, a girl goes to her mother's house.
 When the girl's menstruation is disclosed, the mother announces the good news in the village beating an iron hoe with a stone.
 Old women come out and sing Bara (menstrual) songs.

 Menstruating women suffered numerous restrictions.
-The Ashanti viewed them as ritually unclean.
+The Asante viewed them as ritually unclean.
 They did not cook for men, nor did they eat any food cooked for a man.
 If a menstruating woman entered the ancestral stool (shrine) house, she was arrested, and the punishment could result in death.
-If this punishment is not exacted, the Ashanti believe, the ghost of the ancestors would strangle the chief.
+If this punishment is not exacted, the Asante believe, the ghost of the ancestors would strangle the chief.
 Menstruating women lived in special houses during their periods as they were forbidden to cross the threshold of men's houses.
 They swore no oaths and no oaths were sworn for or against them.
 They did not participate in any of the ceremonial observances and did not visit any sacred places.